tonib/kaichronicles/doc/README-developing.md

 * If you have neither of these Special Items, turn to 331.

 If you don't have Fireseeds, disable 10.
 If you don't have Sommerswerd, disable 317.
 If you have Fireseeds OR Sommerswerd, disable 331, because the choice text say it explicitly.

+Other example:

+* If you possess the Sommerswerd turn to 308.
+* If you do not possess this Special Item, turn to 248.

+If you have the Sommerswerd, disable 248.
+If you don't have the Sommerswerd, disable 308 (both texts are explicit)

 ## Documentation